 Since 2017, the CRS scores have been steadily rising.
 There are some reasons behind this such as Canadian PR becoming more popular and increased awareness among prospective immigrants.

-Greater entry of highly educated immigrants in the pool, due to whom the average cut-off score is increasing.
-Or it could also be due to increased number of Canadian work experience applicants with higher scores in the pool.
+The greater entry of highly educated immigrants in the pool, due to whom the average cut-off score is increasing.
+Or it could also be due to an increased number of Canadian work experience applicants with higher scores in the pool.

 How to Increase CRS Score?